• Home

 About TRACY

-• Social Entrepreneurship: Founder/CEO: My Published Book
+• Social Entrepreneurship: Founder/CEO, My Published Book

-• Literacy Development: Honorary Advisory Board Member: Celebrate Maya!
-Project ; Co-Founder, along with Author Kwame Alexander, of LEAP for Ghana, a literacy development initiative, Participating author in the Pen/Faulkner's Writers in Schools Program
+• Literacy Development: International Board Member: Celebrate Maya!
+Project; Co-Founder, along with author Kwame Alexander, of LEAP for Ghana, a literacy development initiative

-• Mentorship: Developed and launched one-on -one Mentorship Program for the nonprofit ScholarCHIPS , which provides scholarships and support to children of incarcerated parents
+• Mentorship: Developed and launched one-on -one Mentorship Program for the nonprofit ScholarCHIPS, which provides scholarships and support to children of incarcerated parents

 • Preservation of African American History: Ambassador for the National Museum of African American History & Culture